linode/docs/docs/platform/linode-gpu/getting-started-with-gpu/index.md

 aliases: []
 published: 2019-05-22
 title: Getting Started With GPU Linodes
+modified_by:
+  name: Linode
 ---

 The following guide will help you to get your dedicated GPU up and running on a number of popular distributions.
-In all cases where possible, this guide will use [NVIDIA's CUDA Tookit](https://developer.nvidia.com/cuda-toolkit) to install the necessary NVIDIA driver.
+In all cases where possible, this guide will use [NVIDIA's CUDA Toolkit](https://developer.nvidia.com/cuda-toolkit) to install the necessary NVIDIA driver.
 For distributions like Debian 9 in which `CUDA` is not officially supported, the guide will show you how to manually install the NVIDIA driver only.

 ## Before You Begin